ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 ### Names of the person might be capitalized

-The names comes from the bank that the end user has, and some banks (due to legacy) stores all of the names in all caps (like `ALICE SMITH`).
+The names come from the bank that the end user has, and some banks (due to legacy) stores all of the names in all caps (like `ALICE SMITH`).

-We have choosen not to normalize the capitalization of the names as it´s hard or impossible to do so in a general way.
+We have chosen not to normalize the capitalization of the names as it is hard or impossible to do so in a general way.

 ### Cookies issued

-The `*.AspNetCore` package will issue cookies to make the auth, sign and payment flow work
+The `*.AspNetCore` package will issue cookies to make the auth, sign and payment flow work.

 - Cookie: `__ActiveLogin.BankIdUiState`
   - This cookie is there to store state during the auth process, as the user will/might be redirected during the flow.
 The cookie is session based only and will be deleted once the auth, sign or payment process is finished and/or when the user closes the browser.